kleimenov/DEVICE-HTML-CSS-project/Readme.md

 ### Tech descripton and specification

-This website includes three web pages.
-All pages are responsive, work with a broad variety of screens in range from mobile devices (screen width 320px) to desktops (screen width 1200px and higher).
-This cross-devices website affords users to feel comfortable interacting with content whether the size of the screen their device has.
+This website includes two web pages.
+All pages aren't responsive.
+In this project, I implemented my current HTML, CSS, and JavaScript knowledge, and maximum attention put on sophisticated grids, selectors settings and selectors combination.

 This project is build with the following technologies:
 ```